 How long should I stay in Koh Tao?

-So, as a minimum, you should consider staying for three or four nights on Koh Tao.
+As a minimum, you should consider staying for three or four nights on Koh Tao.
 But a week or more will give you the best opportunity to see all that this beautiful island has to offer.
-How many days should you spend in Koh Tao, you can check this post How many days in Koh Tao is Enough?

 Read Also: